MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-dynamic-m-query-parameters.md

 ms.subservice: pbi-data-sources
 ms.custom: video-RE4M2hq
 ms.topic: how-to
-ms.date: 11/25/2022
+ms.date: 11/28/2022
 LocalizationGroup: Connect to data
 ---
 # Dynamic M query parameters in Power BI Desktop

-This article describes how to create and use dynamic M query parameters in Power BI Desktop.
-With dynamic M query parameters, model authors can configure the filters or slicers that report viewers use to set values for an [M query parameter](/power-query/power-query-query-parameters).
-Dynamic M query parameters give model authors more control over how filter selections incorporate into DirectQuery source queries.
+This article describes how to create and work with dynamic M query parameters in Power BI Desktop.
+With dynamic M query parameters, model authors can configure the filter or slicer values that report viewers can use for an [M query parameter](/power-query/power-query-query-parameters).
+Dynamic M query parameters give model authors more control over the filter selections to incorporate into DirectQuery source queries.

 Model authors understand the intended semantics of their filters, and often know how to write efficient queries against their data source.
-With dynamic M query parameters, model authors can ensure that filter selections are incorporated into source queries at the right point to achieve the intended results with improved performance.
+With dynamic M query parameters, model authors can ensure that filter selections incorporate into source queries at the right point to achieve the intended results with optimum performance.
 Dynamic M query parameters can be especially useful for query performance optimization.

-Watch Sujata explain and use dynamic M query parameters, and then try them out yourself.
+Watch Sujata explain and use dynamic M query parameters in the following video, and then try them out yourself.

 > [!NOTE]
 > This video might use earlier versions of Power BI Desktop or the Power BI service.